gitforteams/team-setup-overview/session.md

 Note: Deployment binaries vs. project assets.

-## Use offsite storage for very large files
+## Use off-site storage for very large files

 Do not version binaries in the repository; reference them from another location.